 We also have a unique link you can manually add into your Shopify navigation, to add even more easy access for your subscribers.

 This link looks identical to Shopify's links usually, but it has a unique re-direct.
-If a customer is already logged into their Shopify account on your store, and they click on this link - it brings them directly to the “Manage Subscriptions” page.
+If a customer is already logged into their Shopify account on your store, and they select this link, it brings them directly to the "Manage Subscription" page.
 If they are not logged in, they must log in, and then they will be redirected there.

 It's helpful to have this link have a "Create an Account" option, not just a login option for existing customers.
 If it doesn't, Shopify Support can help you insert that.

 This link, for you to copy is found in the app under Settings -> Display -> Thank You Page.

 Usually, you would label it as "Manage Your Subscription", or perhaps after your subscription name or club name, whatever works.

 Nothing is worse than a customer not knowing where to go to sign up, so here is some advice on how to avoid that:

 - We offer many email templates where you could insert a link for your customers to create an account if they haven't already.
 We recommend adding a link to the bottom of the "upcoming shipment" email.
 This is found in Settings -> Emails.